Learn how to troubleshoot calling issues. Calling issues can be related to to a coverage, network, device, or account problems.

 To troubleshoot problems with Wi-Fi Calling, check out Wi-Fi Calling problems.

-- Make sure that your device has the latest software version.
-For steps, check our how-to guides.
+- Make sure that your device has the latest software version:

-- Make a call and try to use your touch-tones.
-If you are still having this issue, contact us.
+- Try making a call using the touch-tones.
+If you're still having this issue, contact us.

 Occasional dropped calls are normal on any wireless network due to terrain, tower handoffs, weather, building structures, and many other factors.
 Also, all calls automatically drop after four hours to prevent unexpected overage from "pocket-dialing."